ADVERTISING

 - intensive social work support

-- long-term assistance in living in your own apartment
+- long-term assistance with living in one's own apartment

-"With this concept, we hope to improve these very difficult living situations.
-We are very pleased that this service is now launching," emphasized Nicole Frölich, Head of Emergency Housing Assistance at Diakonie.
+“With this concept, we hope to improve these very difficult living situations.
+We are very pleased that the service is now launching,” emphasized Nicole Frölich, Head of Emergency Housing Assistance at Diakonie.

-LWV State Director Susanne Simmler also emphasizes the importance: "We want to provide people who often live on the margins of society with an environment that restores their security and dignity.
-With this joint project, we are finally creating the vital 'one-stop shop'."
+LWV State Director Susanne Simmler also emphasizes the importance: “We want to give people who often live on the margins of society an environment that restores their security and dignity.
+With this joint project, we are finally creating the much-needed ‘one-stop shop’ of support.”

-Mayor Barbara Akdeniz summarizes: “FlexHi is another building block for overcoming exclusion and toward participation for homeless people in Darmstadt.”
+Mayor Barbara Akdeniz summarizes: “FlexHi is another building block towards overcoming exclusion and towards participation for homeless people in Darmstadt.”